 Weekly index to recently published legal articles in over 500 legal publications.
 Items organized within 100 relevant subject headings.
 Includes complete tables of contents for all journals indexed.
 Prepared by the Gallagher Law Library, University of Washington.
 Subscription ended in June of 2020.
 Back issues are available.

 Offers downloadable audio files of court opinions, streaming trial videos, and litigation training videos.
 Register with law school email to obtain full access to all materials.
 Law school access only.

 The Institutional Repository for Liberty University School of Law faculty.
-This digital repository bring together all School of Law faculty research under one umbrella, with an aim to preserve and provide access to that research.
+This digital repository brings together all School of Law faculty research under one umbrella, with an aim to preserve and provide access to that research.

-Eight Centuries is an “index of indexes” aggregating vast scholarly indexes to journals, newspapers, books, documents, artwork, and images from pre-1925 printed output in Anglo-American materials.
+Eight Centuries is an “index of indexes” aggregating vast scholarly indexes to journals, newspapers, books, documents, artwork, and images from the pre-1925 printed output in Anglo-American materials.
 Includes Poole’s Index to Periodical Literature (1802-1906) and Jones-Chipman Index to Legal Periodical Literature (1786-1922).
 Law school access only.

 Global and comparative law collection providing users with the latest research from some of the world’s leading experts.